Fewer Foreign Tourists Are Coming To The United States, Travelers Cite Trump Policies, Fears Of Gun Violence

 Fewer foreign tourists are visiting the United States, even as the global economy is booming and more travelers are vacationing abroad, The Stamford Advocate reports.
-Travelers ditching the U.S. from their travel plans cite Trump administration policies and fears of gun violence for looking elsewhere.
+Travelers ditching the U.S. from their destination plans cite Trump administration policies and fears of gun violence for looking elsewhere.

 The Good News

-For the most part, international travel is up, as more and more people have more money to spend, and that includes spending it on travel abroad.
-According to the United Nations’ World Tourism Organization, 1.4 billion people visited foreign countries in 2018, up six percent from 2017; and that number is expected to grow in 2019.
+For the most part, international travel is up, as more people have more money to spend, and that includes spending it on travel abroad.
+According to the United Nations’ World Tourism Organization, 1.4 billion people visited foreign countries in 2018, up 6 percent from 2017, and that number is expected to grow in 2019.

 The Bad News

 They’re not coming to the United States.
-At least, not as many as have in previous years.
+At least, not as many as in previous years.

 In the U.S., foreign travel is down by 1.7 percent in the first half of 2019, according to preliminary data from the Department of Commerce’s National Travel and Tourism Office.
 That figure may seem trifling, but Adam Sacks, president of Tourism Economics, says that the issue needs to be looked at, and soon.